While E-Prop is fairly intuitive, the additional information below may be helpful. Please email Judy Fredenberg with any suggestions or additions.

-Submitted > Checklist completes approval routing and process, and proposal is ready for submission to sponsor.
+Submitted > Checklist has completed routing and approval process, including SPS approval, and the proposal is ready for submission to sponsor.
 Only SPS can change status to “Submitted.”
 Because this status will drive the report on the number of proposals submitted in any given time frame, it is important that SPS change appropriately.

 Click SUBMIT to begin the review and approval process.

-Once submitted, the information cannot be changed unless rejected by an approver.
+Once submitted for routing and approval, the information cannot be changed unless rejected by an approver.